To get in touch with the Reception team, please email :

-When looking at the story ‘Owl babies’, the children will learn about feelings and how to cope with them, as well as information about owls.
+When looking at the story ‘Owl Babies’, the children will learn about feelings and how to cope with them, as well as information about owls.
 The children will have the opportunity to work in groups, looking at the new group sets of books, retelling the story and understanding the basic story structure.

-Phonics introduces children to the sounds letters make and we will be identifying sounds in words, blending the sounds to read simple words and segmenting the sounds to spell simple words.
+Maths in Reception helps children to develop a deeper understanding of number through the ‘Number of the Week’.
+We will initially spend 2 weeks covering each number, in order.
+This will involve counting, saying numbers, reading and ordering numbers, simple addition and subtraction, one more and one less and some shape, space and measures.
+Phonics introduces children to the sounds that letters make and we will be identifying sounds in words, blending the sounds to read simple words and segmenting the sounds to spell simple words.
 We will also learn some tricky words (words that cannot be sounded out yet).
 The more practise the children have at reading simple words, the more fluent their reading will become.
 We will also introduce how to write each letter (grapheme) in pre-cursive handwriting.

 For new parents, here is a virtual tour to help your child with joining Reception at Park Spring.

 Reception had a great day celebrating World Book Day, diving into the story The Dinosaur that Pooped a Planet!
 The children created rockets and imagined where it would fly to, made their very own bookmarks Read more…

 Wow, what a busy half-term!
 A BIG well done to Reception for settling back into school so brilliantly.
 We have learnt lots of new sounds to help us read (21 to be exact!) and we Read more…